NVIDIA/TensorRT/tools/Polygraphy/examples/cli/debug/01_debugging_flaky_trt_tactics/README.md

         --save-outputs golden.json
     ```

-2. Use `debug build` to repeatedly build TensorRT engines (in this case, for 2 iterations, specified in `--until`)
+2. Use `debug build` to repeatedly build TensorRT engines and compare results against the golden outputs,
-    and compare results against the golden outputs, saving a tactic replay file each time:
+    saving a tactic replay file each time:

     ```bash
     polygraphy debug build identity.onnx --fp16 --save-tactics replay.json \
-        --artifacts-dir replays --artifacts replay.json --until=2 \
+        --artifacts-dir replays --artifacts replay.json --until=10 \
         --check polygraphy run polygraphy_debug.engine --trt --load-outputs golden.json
     ```

-    `debug build` will build the engine, in this case with FP16 mode enabled,
-    and write it to a file called `polygraphy_debug.engine` in the current directory.
-    During each iteration, the engine saved during the previous iteration will be overwritten.
+    Let's break this down:

+    - Like other `debug` subtools, `debug build` generates an intermediate artifact each iteration
+        (`./polygraphy_debug.engine` by default).
+This artifact in this case is a TensorRT engine.

-    *TIP: `debug build` supports all the TensorRT builder configuration options supported by other tools,*
+        *TIP: `debug build` supports all the TensorRT builder configuration options supported*
-        *like `convert` or `run`.
-See `polygraphy debug build -h` for details.*

-    The `--save-tactics replay.json` option will write out a tactic replay file to `replay.json` for each iteration.
+            *by other tools, like `convert` or `run`.*

+    - In order for `debug build` to determine whether each engine fails or passes,
+        we provide a `--check` command.
+Since we're looking at a (fake) accuracy issue,
+        we can use `polygraphy run` to compare the outputs of the engine to our golden values.

+        *TIP: Like other `debug` subtools, an interactive mode is also supported, which you can*
+            *use simply by omitting the `--check` argument.*

+    - Unlike other `debug` subtools, `debug build` has no automatic terminating condition, so we need
+        to provide the `--until` option so that the tool knows when to stop.
+This can either be a number
+        of iterations, or `"good"` or `"bad"`.
+In the latter case, the tool will stop after finding the
+        first passing or failing iteration respectively.

-    Since we want to sort these into `good` and `bad` replays, we let `debug build` manage
+    - Since we eventually want to compare the good and bad tactic replays, we specify `--save-tactics`
-    them by specifying them as `--artifacts`.
-If the `--check` command succeeds,
-    the run is considered `good` and the tactic replay will be moved to `replays/good`.
-    Otherwise, it will be considered `bad` and the tactic replay will be moved to `replays/bad`.

-    In our `--check` command, we compare our TensorRT results to the previously generated
-    golden outputs.
-If the outputs don't match, the command will fail.

-    *TIP: For finer control over what qualifies as a `--check` success/failure, you can use the*
-        *`--fail-regex`, `--fail-code`, and `--ignore-fail-code` options.
-See `polygraphy debug build -h` for details.*
-        *By default, only the status code is taken into consideration.*
+        to save tactic replay files from each iteration, then use `--artifacts` to tell `debug build`
+        to manage them, which involves sorting them into `good` and `bad` subdirectories under the
+        main artifacts directory, specified with `--artifacts-dir`.

-3. Use `debug diff-tactics` to determine which tactics could be bad:
+3. Use `inspect diff-tactics` to determine which tactics could be bad:

     ```bash
-    polygraphy debug diff-tactics --dir replays
+    polygraphy inspect diff-tactics --dir replays
     ```

     *NOTE: This last step should report that it could not determine potentially bad tactics since*